Filling in the semantics for intuitionistic conditional logic: Introduction

 From then on, the study of conditional logic has been an active area of research~\cite{Gab85,Vel85,Bou90,CroLam92,WanUnt19,Wei19b}, with semantic results ranging from the finite model property~\cite{Seg89} to correspondence theorems~\cite{UntSch14} to bisimulations~\cite{BalCin18}, as well as algebraic~\cite{Nut75,Fra76,Nut79,Nut88,GuzSqu90} and proof-theoretic investigations~\cite{Gir19,GirNegSba19,GriNegOli21,EgrRosSpr21b}.

 \paragraph{Conditionals in an intuitionistic setting} While the majority of research on conditional logics is carried out over a classical propositional basis, some authors have adopted an intuitionistic setting.
 Philosophically, some argue that intuitionistic logic is the correct model of reasoning (such as~Dummet \cite{Dum84}), while from a computer science perspective this brings one to a constructive setting.
-For example, in~\cite{LitVis18,LitVis24} intuitionistic logic is extended with a Lewis-style strict implication, resulting in a logic corresponding e.g.~to type inhabi\-tation of Hughes arrows (see Example~\ref{exm:Hughes-arrows} below) and to an intuitionistic epistemic account of entailment (Example~\ref{exm:iele}).
-Furthermore, various access control logics have an intuitionistic conditional flavour (see Section~\ref{subsec:access-control}).
+For example, in~\cite{LitVis18,LitVis24} intuitionistic logic is extended with a Lewis-style strict implication, resulting in a logic corresponding e.g.~to type inhabi\-tation of Hughes arrows and to an intuitionistic epistemic account of entailment.
+Furthermore, various access control logics have an intuitionistic conditional flavour (see Example~\ref{exm:access-control}).

-In another recent development, Weiss introduced an intuitionistic counterpart of basic conditional logic~\cite{Wei19}, as defined in~\cite{Che75}.
+In another recent development, Weiss introduced an intuitionistic counterpart of basic conditional logic~\cite{Wei19}.
 This was obtained by extending intuitionistic logic with a binary conditional operator that satisfies the same axioms and rules as the conditional operator in~\cite{Che75}.
 Semantics for the logic are given by means of intuitionistic Kripke frames with a set of relations indexed by sets of worlds.
 Furthermore, Weiss gives G\"{o}del-style and Glivenko-style embeddings between intuitionistic conditional logic and its classical counterpart, as well as an embedding of intuitionistic modal logic with a box modality into intuitionistic conditional logic.
-A slightly modified system of basic intuitionistic conditional logic that additionally contains a (diamond-like) conditional possibility operator was proposed in~\cite{Olk24}, and can be viewed as a ``Simpson-style''~\cite{Sim94} version of intuitionistic conditional logic.
+Slightly modified system of basic intuitionistic conditional logic that additionally contain a (diamond-like) conditional possibility operator were proposed in~\cite{Olk24} and~\cite{DalGir26}.